mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - Mystical but grounded poetic voice
 - "Dark rainbow / mystical street poet" style
 - What to avoid (clichés, spiritual bypassing, etc.)

-### **Completed Trecena Files**

-(e.g., `trecena-imox.js`, `trecena-aqabal.js`)

-- Serve as the gold standard for:
-  - JSON formatting
-  - Story pacing
-  - Image prompt structure
-  - Tone, symbolism, and emotional arc
-  - Integration of nawal + number

-All future trecenas must be consistent with these foundational examples.

 ---